jlf599/JetstreamAPITutorial/PEARC18.md

 openstack image list --limit 500 | grep JS-API-Featured
 ```

 *Note: Images without the JS-API- string are destined to be boot via Atmosphere.
 Atmosphere runs various scripts during the boot process.
 If you are booting via the API then these scripts will not get executed and the booted instance may (probably) will not be usable.
-We're going to use a CentOS 7 API Featured image
+We're going to use a CentOS 7 API Featured image.
+The actual cluster tutorial used this image - PEARC18-tutorial-headnode-stable.

 Time to boot your instance --
 ```
 openstack server create ${OS_USERNAME}-headnode \
 --flavor m1.small \
---image PEARC18-tutorial-headnode-stable \
+--image JS-API-Featured-CentOS7-Feb-22-2019  \
 --key-name ${OS_USERNAME}-api-key \
 --security-group ${OS_USERNAME}-global-ssh \
 --nic net-id=${OS_USERNAME}-api-net \